 3. Zoom video conferencing capabilities and limitations

-Early in the pandemic time frame, Zoom struggled to scale to the massive growth the company witnessed since the beginning of 2020, leaving some users to complain about reliability and performance.
+Early in the pandemic time frame, Zoom struggled to scale to the massive growth the company witnessed since the beginning of 2020, leaving some users complaining about reliability and performance.
 Other limitations included the lack of real-time transcription and a few Outlook and Google Calendar features that other competitors offer.
-However, the company has been quick to remedy many of these shortcomings in later months, placing it on the same features and integration playing field as their competitors.
+However, the company has been quick to remedy many of these shortcomings in later months, placing it on the same features-and-integration playing field as its competitors.

 4. Zoom telephony capabilities and limitations

-While early versions of Zoom Phone required that a third-party provider deliver PSTN services, Zoom now offers native PSTN calling to over 40 countries, including the United States, Mexico, Canada and much of Europe.
+While early versions of Zoom Phone required that a third-party provider deliver PSTN services, Zoom now offers native PSTN calling to more than 45 countries, including the U.S., Mexico, Canada and much of Europe.
 Alternatively, customers can opt for a third-party PSTN provider if they choose or if they have offices in countries where native PSTN calling is not yet available.

 5. Zoom integration capabilities and features